Palazzo di Camugliano – An aristocratic stay in an elegant 16th-century palazzo.

 - Sbrino Gelatificio Contadino – A fairly new gelateria whose passionate owners make mouthwatering gelato on-site daily.
 They source their ingredients in Italy – the organic milk comes from a Tuscan farm – and they have a winning way with flavor, from ricotta and fig ice cream to dark chocolate sorbet.
 7-minute walk (0.3 mile).

 - Bjork – Nordic-style white, airy concept store selling everything from stylish clothes to art, photographs, and books in Oltrarno.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Ponte Vecchio – An icon, the only bridge to survive the German occupation of the city.
 A pretty cluster of jewelry shops still occupies it and above them rise the arches of the Corridoio Vasariano.
-Closed till 2021 for refurbishment, this private passage was built for the Medici and links the Uffizi and the Palazzo Pitti.
-9-minute walk.
+This private passage was built for the Medici and links the Uffizi and the Palazzo Pitti.
 (0.4 mile).

 Nearby Markets or Grocery Stores

 - Pam Firenze Ottaviani – Small branch of popular Italian supermarket.
 Good selection of groceries and essentials, especially fresh fruit and vegetables.
 Open till 10pm daily.
-1-minute walk (50m).
+(50m).